Former police officer in EIT beekeeping course says missing honey a clear case of theft

 "It's impacted on a group of students who are learning how to be beekeepers and it leaves us with a bit of a sour taste really."

-He said that while he knew there was no easy way to solve the situation it seemed like EIT didn't want to admit there was a problem.
+He said that while he knew there was no easy way to solve the situation students had been left feeling EIT wasn't acknowledging the problem.